 The School has continually built and redeveloped its teaching facilities since its inception, creating specialist departmental areas, ICT suites, business education facilities, music practice rooms, art and design studios and numerous classrooms.
 In August 2007, Albyn School opened a dedicated Lower School building.
 Built over three floors it comprises 16 bright classrooms many of them with spectacular views across Aberdeen and the North Sea.
 In 2011, the Nursery was further extended and three additional science laboratories were built to meet the needs of increasing numbers seeking careers in science, engineering and medicine.

 In August 2012, HRH The Duke of Gloucester opened 10 new, modern and spacious classrooms for the teaching of Mathematics, English and Computing, while in November 2014 a new Lower School Library and a studio theatre were opened.
 In 2017 the Wood Foundation Engineering Centre was completed.
 The School now has an excellent environment for the teaching of its pupils that marries together contemporary and traditional architecture.

 The School also has excellent sports facilities located at Milltimber, 6 miles southwest of the city.
 There we have a pavilion, three pitches used principally for football, four tennis courts and a running track.
 The School also draws upon facilities at the Aberdeen Sports Village and RGU (Robert Gordon University) to train our teams.
-The PE programme is also taught on our Queen’s Road site within the School gymnasium and Former Pupil Centenary Hall and on a recently created floodlit netball and tennis court.
+The PE programme is also taught on our Queen’s Road site within the School gymnasium and Former Pupil Centenary Hall and on a 5created floodlit netball and tennis court.